County Donegal: Golf

-There are a number of golf courses such as Ballyliffin Golf Club, located in the Inishowen peninsula.
+There are several golf courses such as Ballyliffin Golf Club, located in the Inishowen peninsula.
 Other courses of note are Murvagh (located outside Donegal Town) and Rosapenna (Sandy Hills) located in Downings (near Carrigart).
-The Glashedy Links was previously ranked 6th in a ranking taken by Golf Digest on the best courses in Ireland.
+The Glashedy Links is ranked 19th in Golf Digest's list of the best golf courses in Ireland.
 The old links were ranked 17th, Murvagh 20th and Sandy Hills 25th.

 Cricket

-Cricket is chiefly confined to The Laggan district and the Finn Valley in the east of the county.
+Cricket is chiefly confined to the Laggan district and the Finn Valley in the east of the county.
 The town of Raphoe and the nearby village of St Johnston, both in The Laggan, are the traditional strongholds of cricket within the county.
 The game is mainly played and followed by members of the Ulster Protestants of County Donegal.
 St Johnston Cricket Club play in the North West Senior League, while Letterkenny Cricket Club play in the Derry Midweek League.

 Athletics

-Athletic pursuits have been highly popular in Donegal over the years with numerous athletes from County Donegal going on to represent Ireland at the international level, with at least five winning medals at major events.
+Athletic pursuits have been highly popular in Donegal over the years, with numerous athletes from County Donegal going on to represent Ireland at the international level, with at least five winning medals at major events.
 Such athletes include Danny McDaid in the World Cross-Country Championships in 1979, Bridie Lynch who won medals in the World Paralympic Games in 1992 and 1996, Gary Murray who came 8th in the European Junior Cross-Country Championship of 1999, and Mark English who won medals in the European 800m Championships in 2014, 2015, 2018 and 2019.
 Sommer Lecky also achieved silver in the World Junior High Jump 2018.
-Other notable athletes from Donegal include Paul Dolan, Caitriona Jennings and Brendan Boyce each of whom has represented Ireland at the international level.
+Other notable athletes from Donegal include Paul Dolan, Caitriona Jennings, and Brendan Boyce, each of whom has represented Ireland at the international level.

 Other sports

-Donegal's rugged landscape and coastline lends itself to active sports like climbing, mountain biking, hillwalking, surfing and kite-flying.
+Donegal's rugged landscape and coastline lend themselves to active sports like climbing, mountain biking, hillwalking, surfing, and kite-flying.